 Your exhaust does several jobs in your vehicle including keeping your car quiet, helping your engine run properly, maintaining fuel efficiency, keeping fumes out of the cabin and reducing your emissions.

 Therefore, it is important for the sake of both the upkeep of your car and your own safety that you keep your car's exhaust in good condition.
-To do this, you need to be able to notice when things are going wrong with your car's exhaust and how to fix it.
+To do this, you need to be able to notice when things are going wrong with your car's exhaust (such as unusual exhaust noise or exhaust blowing) and how to fix it.

 Listen for any strange noises

 If you start to hear a deep or loud rumbling sound coming from your car then this is a sign that something is going wrong with your car's exhaust.
 You should take your car to a technician and get this sorted as soon as possible.

 It suggests that there could be an exhaust leak, hole in exhaust or a problem with such parts as the catalytic converter, which is necessary for reducing your car's impact on the environment and for keeping fumes out of the cabin.
 So there is a safety element to getting this issue fixed but there's also the fact that the longer you leave it then the more damage is likely to be done and the more it will cost to fix.